cse232summer-msu/cse232summer-msu.github.io/home.md

 There are two online asynchronous assignments and two online asynchronous flash quizzes every week, starting from the second week.
 Assignments are due Mondays and Thursdays before 11:59pm.
 Flash quizzes are due Tuesdays and Fridays before 11:59pm.
 Due dates are subject to change, but if a change is made, an announcement will be posted on Ed Discussion.

-There are also three online synchronous exams.
-The exam dates and times are TBD.
+There are also three online synchronous exams in this course.
+The exam details can be found on [Exam Polocies](../exam_policies).

 <!-- Below are links to the lectures for that week.
 All other material will be provided via D2L. -->